 The goals and outcomes of learning are not decided in advance and we try to suspend judgment and expectations and let the invisible obstacles to learning emerge and have their space in the experience of movement and touch.
 The bodily experience of perception is shaped by and through the encounter with the other participants as moving and sensing partners and with the place and the other-than-human partners like the trees, the plants, the sand, the sea, the air, the sun and the moon, the wind and nonhuman animals.
 Learning is shaped by and through the eco-social community in which ecosomatic practice occurs.
 Learning is facilitated by the ecosomatic processes, tools and techniques offered to the participants - an unfolding and detailed sensory guide to be present, attend to and respond to the internal adventure of movement as a dance with the nonhuman forces sending messages to our senses and responding in turn to our messages.
 Learning is an experience of intimacy and sensuousness, of porousness and vulnerability to the impulses of the world.

-From Tango to Ecological Connections
+Tango to Ecosomatics

 My systematic engagement with eco-somatic practice and research was stimulated by the heightened condition of isolation and alienation associated with the Covid-19 pandemic.
 Before the Covid outbreak I used to dance tango two or three times a week in crowded public spaces.
 This involved engaging in an intimate experience of sensing and expressing my feelings with other humans, often strangers.
 In my dance research I have experimented with letting go of the basic conditions underpinning the tango duet: the setting of the dancehall, the specific genre of music and the separation of the roles of leading and following between the partners.
 When the focus is shifted away from the form of the dance and towards the improvisational experience of listening to each other through movement and touch, it becomes possible to challenge the assumption that the living source of the dance is located in two separate spheres of perception: the perceiving self and the perceivable other.
 The spaces between inside and outside come to the foreground as responsive players in the duet.
 How is the dancer’s ability and readiness to listen and respond to her partners, to other dancers, to space and music related to ecological consciousness?
 Going through the distancing and isolation imposed by the Covid pandemic made this question very hard to avoid.